Home » Emancipated: Prince biography

 The year and tour started in a period of great personal reflection by Prince.
 In March 2016 he announced to great surprise and shock that he had struck a publishing deal to write his own memoir.
-And on the tour’s opening night he received news his former girlfriend Denise “Vanity” Matthews died aged 57.
+And on the tour’s opening night he received word his former girlfriend Denise “Vanity” Matthews died aged 57, the news crushed him.
 The tour then headed to America, and what became it and indeed Prince’s final ever shows took place in Atlanta on 14 April 2016.
 The shows had been rescheduled from two cancelled concerts Prince was due to perform there on the 7th, for which he apologised to the audience on the 14th that he had done so due to feeling “under the weather”.
 Some, however, thought he was covering up a more serious illness and sparked a wider concern over the state of the star’s health.
 During the subsequent return flight to Minneapolis in his chartered 1988 Dassault Falcon 900 jet, departing Hartsfield-Jackson Atlanta International Airport at 12:51am on 15 April, and joined by best friend Kirk Johnson and singer/girlfriend Judith Hill, Prince suffered a seizure and lost consciousness.
 At 1:12am the plane put in a request to make an emergency landing at Moline, Illinois, a mere 48 minutes from Prince’s destination airport.
 Upon its arrival an emergency call was put and paramedics boarded the plane whilst it was sat on the runway, treating Prince with an opiate revival shot Narcan and transferred him by ambulance to Trinity Moline Hospital.
 Prince recovered and discharged himself three hours later and resumed the flight home at 10:57 that morning, quickly telling concerned fans he received emergency fluids for flu-like symptoms.

 Wait a few days before you waste any prayers.